Learn How to Make a Tarp Shelter Quickly (A Quick Read)

 Step Three: Attach Your Tarp

 Now it's time to attach your tarp to the poles.
 Start by draping the tarp over the top of the poles so that it hangs down evenly on all sides.
-Once the tarp is in place, use rope or zip ties to secure it to the poles at all four corners.
+Once the tarp is in place, attach tarp lines (or ropes or zip ties) to secure it to the poles at all four corners.
 Make sure that the tarp is tight so that there are no gaps where water can get in.

 Step Four: Secure Your Shelter